GiorgosMethe/AST_3D/README.txt

 ./kill.sh

 *************************************************************************************
-*XML Motion files are created by FIIT RoboCup 3D team.
+*XML Motion files were created by FIIT RoboCup 3D team.
 *Classic Motion files from WEBOTS SoccerStadium simulator and from TUC's Kuretes SPL team.
 *************************************************************************************